kamrankamrani/setup-react-project/README.md

 ```
 the line above means that prettier format code for the src folder. ( of course you have vs code extension ).

-later you can use `npm format` to format your code.
+later you can use `npm run format` to format your code.

 ## 3. eslint